sstewart2012/peticodiac/README.md

 ```

 Create an out-of-place build using CMake.
 Make sure the project directory is clean and the CMakeCache.txt does not exist.
-This builds the project without CUDA support
+This builds the project with CUDA support
 ```
 # At the project root: peticodiac
 mkdir build